danieldkim/charlotte/README.md

 properties of the execution context will be used.
 The urls of the source files are passed to the callback function.

-There's also a wrapper around these methods that can be used to load both stylesheets and JavaScripts at once:
+There's also a wrapper around the `stylesheets` and `javascripts` methods that can be used to load both stylesheets and JavaScripts at once:

 * `assets(options, callback)`